CSC207-UofT/course-project-feedme/Phase 1/progress_report.md

 ### TODO
 - Combine factory pattern with Login system
 - Design the UI for Login and Signup
-- Think about how to implement Command Design Pattern in 'Order'
+- Think about how to implement Command Design Pattern in `Order`

 ## Edward Wang